 Japan says not preparing for postponement of Olympic Games

-Japan is not making any preparations to postpone the 2020 Summer Olympics, the government's top spokesman said on Wednesday, stressing Tokyo's resolve to host the event as scheduled despite the widening coronavirus outbreak.
+Japan is not making any preparations to postpone the 2020 Summer Olympics, the government's top spokesman said on Wednesday, stressing Tokyo's resolve to host the event as scheduled despite the global spread of coronavirus.
 Chief Cabinet Secretary Yoshihide Suga said the government would continue with preparations to hold the July 24-Aug.
-9 Games as scheduled, working closely with organizations like the International Olympic Committee (IOC).
+9 Games as scheduled, working closely with organisations such as the International Olympic Committee (IOC).

 Japanese Prime Minister Shinzo Abe said on Tuesday that Group of Seven leaders had agreed to support a "complete" Olympics, but dodged questions about whether any of the leaders had brought up the possibility of postponement.
 The IOC has remained committed to staging the Tokyo Games as planned, saying on Tuesday after a meeting with international sports federations that measures against the virus were delivering results.